 Switch Things Up

-• Replace nuts with alternatives like walnuts, pistachios, cashews, Brazil nuts, or macadamia nuts.
+• Swap out nuts for walnuts, pistachios, cashews, Brazil nuts, or macadamia nuts.

-• Substitute pepitas with pumpkin seeds, sunflower seeds, or pine nuts.
+• Switch pepitas for pumpkin seeds, sunflower seeds, or pine nuts.

-• Use different dried fruits like apricots, raisins, or blueberries.
+• Try different dried fruits like apricots, raisins, or blueberries.

-• Change the spices, using for a seasonal flavor pumpkin pie spice or apple pie spice for a seasonal flavor
+• Try different spices, using pumpkin pie spice or apple pie spice for a seasonal flavor.

 More Breakfast Recipes